Qiskit/qiskit-addon-mthree/docs/error.rst

 Error analysis
 ##############

 Mitigating readout errors does not come for free.
-Instead, there is an overhaed that results in increased uncertainty in the computed results.
+Instead, there is an overhead that results in increased uncertainty in the computed results.
 M3 will optionally compute this overhead and return an upper-bound on the expected standard deviation (variance) of the computed expectation values.